mnielsen/notes-on-writing/notes_on_writing.md

 > Jake would like to eat lunch.

-Something is lost here, since the intensity in "very much" is _very much_ the point of the original sentence.
-Unfortunately, "very much" remains weak due to its generic nature.
-It's better to replace the entire construction with something specific:
+Something is lost, since the intensity in "very much" is the point of the original sentence.
+Unfortunately, "very much" remains weak because of its generic nature.
+It's better to replace the phrase with something specific:

 > Jake was ravenous for lunch.